 The Wood Fired University held in Denver is the largest culinary school in the United States for wood-fired cooking.
-This will be the 46th class held in Denver and this session will focus on advanced skills.
+This will be the 50th class held in Denver and this session will be a grand celebration.
 Class size is limited but a few seats remain available, check their website for more details: www.FireWithin.com.

 “Being immersed in a chef’s thought process and culinary vision is wildly entertaining but it also gives everyone a greater appreciation and understanding how to make adjustments in your own operations to suit the needs of your specific vision," states Dharma.

 Chef Tommy Garnick will be leading the discussions on